USNavalResearchLaboratory/turboWAVE/docs/ref-PIC.rst

 		 	Reference gamma for initializing beam potentials

-.. py:function:: new curvilinear coulomb module { directives }

-	Disabled in all public versions up to present.

 .. _direct-solver:
 .. py:function:: new direct electromagnetic module { directives }

 	Create an EM module that advances Maxwell's curl equations directly, relying on continuity of sources to preserve divergence conditions.
-The elliptical solver is only used for initialization.
+An elliptical solver is used for initialization.
 Cartesian only.

 	:param block directives: The following directives are supported:

-		.. py:function:: elliptical solver = slv

-			:param enum slv: can be ``facr``, ``iterative``, or ``eigenmode``

 		.. py:function::	dipole center = (x,y,z)

 			Reference point for dipole moment diagnostic

-		.. py:function:: layer thickness = L

-			:param int L: number of cells (in a single strip) occupied by absorbing layers.
-If moving window is in use, layers are not added to the z boundaries.

 		.. py:function:: layers = ( x0,x1,y0,y1,z0,z1 )

-			Allows for control of layers at each individual boundary wall.
+			thickness of absorbing layers.

 			:param int x0: number of cells in a single strip occupied by absorbing layers adjacent to the lower boundary in the x direction.
 If 0 there are no PML media at this boundary.
 Other 5 parameters are analogous.

-		.. py:function:: reflection coefficient = R
+		.. py:function:: reflection coefficient = Rx0 Rx1 Ry0 Ry1 Rz0 Rz1

-		 	:param float R: Desired fraction of AMPLITUDE reflected.
+		 	:param float Rx0: Desired fraction of AMPLITUDE reflected from lower x boundary.
 If actual reflection is larger than requested, try increasing the number of layers.
+Other 5 parameters are analogous.

 .. py:function:: new curvilinear direct module { directives }